stakater/mto-docs/content/how-to-guides/offboarding/uninstalling.md

-# Uninstall via OperatorHub UI
+# Uninstall via OperatorHub UI on OpenShift

 You can uninstall MTO by following these steps: